 - the opportunity to receive assistance with a range of administrative matters.

 This course is aimed to provide students with the necessary business and management knowledge which is needed to follow the upcoming business/economics classes.
 The course takes a general manager’s perspective on how to run a company successfully.
 It makes participants familiar with the major tasks of a general manager.
-One particular focus is on strategic analysis and the formulation of appropriate strategies.
-The course introduces institutional economics as a simple, yet useful theoretical foundation for several challenges of general management.
-Participants get to know fundamental principles of organization and decision making in companies.
-The course also investigates the most important functional areas of general management, i.e. formulating corporate strategies, making investment decisions, and new product creation
+The course introduces institutional economics as a simple, yet useful theoretical foundation to explain several challenges of general management.
+Participants get to know fundamental principles of individual and organizational decision making under risk.
+The course also investigates the organization of decision making and control in larger companies.
+Finally, we analyze how managers can take strategic decisions and implement corporate strategies.

 This optional, yet highly recommended course is designed to prepare students for the legal courses in the Master of Law and Business and to get acquainted with the European/German legal system and the particularities of law exams.
 The course consists of three parts.